 Who Needs Bug Zappers?

 Did you Know?

-- Unlike those of any other mammal, a bat’s legs can rotate 90°, causing their knees to point backward.
+- Unlike those of any other mammal, a bat’s legs can rotate so that their knees point backward.

 - The giant golden-crowned flying fox weighs the most of any bat (up to 3.3 pounds), but the Pteropus vampyrus has the largest wingspan (almost 6 feet).

 - Bracken Cave near San Antonio, Texas, is the largest bat colony in the world.
 It is home to over 20 million bats.

 - Newborn bats cannot fly, so they either stay in the roost or cling to their mothers while she searches for food.

 - Bats are extremely clean animals; they wash themselves like cats—with their tongues.